iann0036/tf-cfn-provider/docs/providers/google/SqlDatabaseInstance.md

 `DatabaseVersion` - (Optional, Default: `MYSQL_5_6`) The MySQL version to use.
 Can be `MYSQL_5_6`, `MYSQL_5_7` or `POSTGRES_9_6` for second-generation instances, or `MYSQL_5_5` or `MYSQL_5_6` for first-generation instances.
 See [Second Generation Capabilities](https://cloud.google.com/sql/docs/1st-2nd-gen-differences) for more information. `POSTGRES_9_6` support is in beta.

+`Name` - (Optional, Computed) The name of the instance.
+If the name is left blank, Terraform will randomly generate one when the instance is first created.
+This is done because after a name is used, it cannot be reused for up to [one week](https://cloud.google.com/sql/docs/delete-instance).

 `MasterInstanceName` - (Optional) The name of the instance that will act as the master in the replication setup.
 Note, this requires the master to have `BinaryLogEnabled` set, as well as existing backups.

 `Project` - (Optional) The ID of the project in which the resource belongs.
 If it is not provided, the provider project is used.